Tiger Woods: Professional career

 Woods turned professional at age 20 in August 1996 and immediately signed advertising deals with Nike, Inc. and Titleist that ranked as the most lucrative endorsement contracts in golf history at that time.
 Woods was named Sports Illustrateds 1996 Sportsman of the Year and PGA Tour Rookie of the Year.
 On April 13, 1997, he won his first major, the Masters, in record-breaking fashion and became the tournament's youngest winner at age 21.
 Two months later, he set the record for the fastest ascent to No. 1 in the Official World Golf Ranking.
 After a lackluster 1998, Woods finished the 1999 season with eight wins, including the PGA Championship, a feat not achieved since Johnny Miller did it in 1974.

 Woods was severely myopic; his eyesight had a rating of 11 diopters.
 In order to correct this problem, he underwent successful laser eye surgery in 1999, and he immediately resumed winning tour events.
 In 2007, his vision again began to deteriorate, and he underwent laser eye surgery a second time.
-In 2000, Woods won six consecutive events on the PGA Tour, which was the longest winning streak since Ben Hogan did it in 1948.
-One of these was the U.S. Open, where he broke or tied nine tournament records in what Sports Illustrated called "the greatest performance in golf history", in which Woods won the tournament by a record 15-stroke margin and earned a check for $800,000.
+In 2000, Woods won six consecutive events on the PGA Tour, the longest winning streak since Ben Hogan accomplished the feat in 1948.
+One of these victories was the U.S. Open, where he broke or tied nine tournament records in what Sports Illustrated called "the greatest performance in golf history," winning by a record 15-stroke margin and earning $800,000.
+With the victory, Woods became the only golfer in history to have won the U.S. Junior Amateur, U.S. Amateur, and U.S. Open.
 At age 24, he became the youngest golfer to achieve the Career Grand Slam.
 At the end of 2000, Woods had won nine of the twenty PGA Tour events he entered and had broken the record for lowest scoring average in tour history.
 He was named the Sports Illustrated Sportsman of the Year, the only athlete to be honored twice, and was ranked by Golf Digest magazine as the twelfth-best golfer of all time.